-Born and raised in a small Arkansas town, our Lead Developer, Josh, got bit by the web development bug while stationed in the Army.
+Born and raised in a small Arkansas town, our Lead Developer, Josh, got bit by the web development bug while he was in the Army.

-In between attending a few specialized military “schools” where he learned “some cool skills, like how NOT to rappel out of a Blackhawk helicopter,” Josh began expanding on his innate computer knowledge, eventually moonlighting as a website developer for colleagues and friends.
+In between attending a few specialized military schools where he learned “some cool skills, like how NOT to rappel out of a helicopter,” Josh began expanding on his innate computer knowledge, eventually moonlighting as a freelance developer for colleagues and friends.

 After a few attempts at making Computer Whispering his sole bread and butter, he finally hit his stride while creating a WordPress plugin that gained popularity and connected him with WE·DO Founder, Mike Mckearin.